forprivacy-online/GDPR-unfriendly-websites/README.md

 ## What is this repository?

-This repository serves as a resource to document websites that may not be fully compliant with the General Data Protection Regulation (GDPR).
-Our goal is to raise awareness of online privacy rights and to encourage compliance with GDPR regulations.
+This repository serves as a tool to document and expose websites that do not comply with the privacy regulations.
+The goal is to raise awareness about the importance of online privacy and encourage compliance.

 <br>